gkvs/dbyll/_posts/2018-07-18-scripting-configuration.md

 add_view("TEST", { cluster="redis1", table="test" } );
 {% endhighlight %}

 Only *views* are visible for the client.
-So, in this case we always can *redirect* view to another table runtime.
+We always can send a script to *redirect* view to another table.